ajamesl/mini-whisper-agent/README.md

 4. **Fine-tune**: Re-run the fine-tuning process with your expanded dataset

 The modular design makes it easy to add features like:
-- Social media posting
+- Play/pause music
+- Volume control
 - Email sending
-- Smart home control
 - Calendar management
 - And much more!